-Originating from Belgium, Bloodhound is an old and also rare dog breed.
-It is mainly used for hunting.
+Originating from Belgium, the Bloodhound is an old and rare breed of dog.
+It is primarily used for hunting.
 However, due to its calm and gentle nature, it can also be kept as a family dog.

-Bloodhounds are considered to be group 6 running dogs according to the FCI standard.
-They belong to the large dog breeds and grow up to 54 kg in weight.
-As a rule, they reach an age of eight to ten years.
-Mostly they have a black-brown coat color.
-Their height is about 62-68 cm.
+According to the FCI standard, Bloodhounds belong to group 6 of the running dogs.
+They are among the large dog breeds and can weigh up to 54 kg.
+They usually reach an age of eight to ten years.
+Their coat color is usually black-brown.
+Their height is around 62-68 cm.

-In Belgium, the Bloodhound is also called Chien de St. Hubert.
-Bloodhounds are characterized by an extremely remarkable sense of smell, but in return suffer very often from eye diseases.
-The skin of a Bloodhound's head and neck is thin and supple and shows wrinkles.
+In Belgium, the Bloodhound is also known as the Chien de St. Hubert.
+Bloodhounds are characterized by a very good sense of smell, but often suffer from eye diseases.
+The skin on the Bloodhound's head and neck is thin and supple with wrinkles.
 The rest of the coat is smooth and silky.

-Bloodhounds have long and thin ears that extend beyond the nose.
-The dogs move elastically and smoothly, but slowly.
-Provided you can correctly interpret the dog's body language, you will have in him a pleasant companion in the great outdoors.
-Because then you can let him off the leash and still know when to call him back and how.
+The ears are long and thin and reach over the nose.
+The dog moves flexibly and smoothly, but slowly.
+If you can interpret the dog's body language correctly, you will have a pleasant companion in nature.
+Then you can let him off the lead and still know when and how to call him back.

-They have a friendly, calm and good-natured character, but can also be very stubborn.
-The dogs offer an optimal balance to the hectic everyday life.
-Because they radiate an almost unwavering calm.
-Only when they smell something due to their sense of smell, they feel the urge to follow the trail.
+They are friendly, calm and good-natured, but can also be very stubborn.
+They offer the ideal balance to hectic everyday life.
+This is because they radiate an almost unshakeable calm.
+Only when they smell something with their sense of smell do they feel the urge to follow the scent.

-Bloodhounds follow their masters and likewise get along with other family members and other pets.
-If they are reprimanded or praised, their sensitivity becomes apparent.
-However, they do not react aggressively at any time.
-That is why they are excellent playmates for children.
+Bloodhounds follow their master and also get along well with other family members and pets.
+Their sensitivity is evident when they are reprimanded or praised.
+However, they never react aggressively.
+This is why they also make excellent playmates for children.

-Besides hunting, Bloodhounds can perform other functions in police, customs or rescue.
-Thus, they are able to track wounded animals or check sweat.
-Likewise, they serve as assistants in the search for missing persons.
+In addition to hunting, Bloodhounds can also be used by the police, customs and rescue services.
+They are able to track down injured animals or check for sweat.
+They are also used in the search for missing persons.

 The right food

-In order for Bloodhounds to function properly, they should always be fed high-quality food.
-This is characterized by a balanced mixture of proteins, fats, raw fibers, minerals and carbohydrates.
-Especially when the hunting dogs are physically more stressed, they need much more fats.
-Ready-made food usually contains all the necessary substances.
+In order for Bloodhounds to work well, they must always be fed high-quality food.
+This is characterized by a balanced mixture of proteins, fats, carbohydrates, crude fibres and other nutrients, depending on age, weight and activity.

-The quickest possible trip to the vet is then necessary for survival!
-You can prevent this by not feeding a large portion per day and not feeding too much dry food.
+The quickest possible trip to the vet is then vital!
+You can prevent this by not feeding a large portion a day and making sure your pet gets enough rest after meals.

-Since Bloodhounds are not suitable as apartment dogs, you should only keep one if you have a house with a fenced-in garden.
-This is because it does not tolerate city traffic, noise and large crowds do not agree with him very well.
-Nevertheless, you should not use him as a guard dog, because he will bark briefly, but will not consider a stranger further.
+As the Bloodhound is not a good apartment dog, you should only keep one if you have a house with a fenced-in garden.
+This is because it does not tolerate city traffic, noise and large gatherings of people particularly well.
+However, you should not use it as a guard dog, as it will bark briefly but will not pay any further attention to a stranger.

-Training these dogs is relatively easy, as long as correct or incorrect behavior is marked with its consequences.
-If you do not act consistently, this dog will notice and exploit the situation in his favor.
+Training this dog is relatively easy if you point out correct and incorrect behavior and its consequences.
+If you are not consistent, this dog will notice and take advantage of the situation.

-To keep the dogs clean, it is enough to brush the fur occasionally.
-Since the ears and the eyes are vulnerable, you should check and clean them at regular intervals.
-If your Bloodhound is still a puppy, you need to take care of his joints.
-This means, for example, that walks should not be too long and he should not play too much with larger dogs.
+To keep it clean, it is sufficient to brush the coat occasionally.
+As ears and eyes are sensitive, you should check and clean them regularly.
+If your Bloodhound is still a puppy, you need to be considerate of its joints.
+This means, for example, that walks should not be too long and that he should not play too much with larger dogs.

-Joint disease could be a negative consequence of overuse.
-Another problem that can occur in Bloodhounds is hypothyroidism.
-Otherwise, the dogs generally fall ill rather rarely.
+Joint diseases can be a negative consequence of overexertion.
+Another problem that can occur in Bloodhounds is an underactive thyroid gland.
+Otherwise, the dogs are generally rather rarely ill.

-You should still keep in mind that Bloodhounds tend to drool after eating, during their pleasure or after physical activities.
-So it is advisable to always have a towel at hand for quick cleaning of the mouth.
+It should be noted that Bloodhounds tend to drool after eating, when happy or after physical exertion.
+It is therefore advisable to always have a towel to hand so that you can clean the dog's mouth quickly.

-For the food bowl, you should not choose one that is too high, otherwise the dog is likely to swallow a lot of air.
-This also increases the risk that the stomach of the animal turns.
+The food bowl should not be too high, otherwise the dog will swallow a lot of air.
+This also increases the risk of stomach torsion.

 Origin & History

-The precursors of the breed existed since about the 2nd century among the Gauls and the Celts.
-For them, the animals served as running dogs.
+Precursors of the breed have been around since the 2nd century among the Gauls and Celts.
+They were used as running dogs.

-From the Middle Ages, monks bred Bloodhounds in a monastery in Belgium's Ardennes.
+From the Middle Ages onwards, monks bred bloodhounds in a monastery in the Belgian Ardennes.
 Other bloodhounds in Europe are called Bracken.
-In England, the dog breed existed from the 11th century, where the name Bloodhound was introduced.
-There are different explanations for this:
+In England, the breed existed from the 11th century, when the name Bloodhound was introduced.
+There are various explanations for this:

-The fact that the dogs are considered animals with noble blood could serve as an indication for the naming.
-More likely, however, is the fact that they can follow the blood trail of injured animals with the help of their keen sense of smell.
+The fact that the dogs were considered animals of noble blood could be a clue to their name.
+However, it is more likely that they can follow the blood trail of injured animals with their keen sense of smell.

-As a hunting dog, the dog was bred in Germany, Luxembourg and Belgium.
+This dog was bred as a hunting dog in Germany, Luxembourg and Belgium.
 It was called the Ardennes Bracke.
 The Coonhound breed was created through crossbreeding in North America from the 17th century.

-While the dogs were almost irreplaceable for hunting in the past until the 16th century, the necessity decreased over time.
-Because hunters went more individually and no longer in larger groups on the hunt.
+While dogs were almost irreplaceable for hunting until the 16th century, the need for them diminished over time.
+Hunters went hunting individually rather than in large groups.

 Nevertheless, the Hubertushund, as the Bloodhound is sometimes called, is still registered in the Belgian stud book.